Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 </div>

-This gives us the cumulative distribution graph that we looked at earlier.
-The ecdf is useful and there are lots of ways to simulate data.
+This code gives us the cumulative distribution graph that we looked at earlier.
+The ecdf is helpful, and there are many ways to simulate data.
 First, let's look at sampling strategies to build distributions.
-The following function will build a frequency table for us and return a specified number of simulated values.
+The following function will produce a frequency table for us and return a specified number of simulated values.

 ```r